Last Updated: January 18, 2022

 DIN connector is an electrical connector that was originally standardized in the early 1970s by the Deutsches Institut für Normung (DIN), the German national standards organization. … Some DIN connector standards are: DIN 41524, for circular connectors often used for audio signals.

 E2000 connector looks like a miniature SC connector.
-The connector is easy to install, with a push-pull latching mechanism which clicks when fully inserted.
+The connector is easy to install, with a push-pull latching mechanism that clicks when fully inserted.
 It features a spring-loaded shutter which fully protects the ferrule from dust and scratches.

 MU Connector is a small form factor SC that looks like a miniature SC with a 1.25 mm ferrule.
 It is a popular connector type in Japan.